 Using an airtight container, leftovers of this one pan chicken orzo can be stored in the refrigerator up to five days.
 Since the sauce isn’t overly wet, the chicken thighs (or chicken breasts) can be stored in the same container.
 Just store it skin side up so the skin doesn’t get soggy.

 To reheat this one pan chicken orzo recipe, I recommend:

 - Preheat oven to 350°F.

-If you want to get a crispier skin on your chicken, remove the foil for the last 10 minutes or so of reheating.
+If you want a crispier skin on your chicken, remove the foil for the last ten minutes of reheating.
 Alternatively, you could reheat the chicken under the broiler for about 3 minutes.

-Very little creamy is actually added to this One Pan Chicken and Wild Mushroom Orzo, despite it’s creamy texture.
-In fact, if you wanted to avoid the cream altogether, you absolutely could!
+Very little cream is actually added to this One Pan Chicken Orzo with Wild Mushrooms, despite its creamy texture.
+In fact, if you wanted to avoid the cream altogether, you absolutely can!
 The creaminess in this dish mostly derives from cooking the orzo in the pan at a low temperature.
 Just make sure you stir regularly to keep the orzo from sticking to the pan.

-Get your free printable grocery list for this One Pan Chicken and Wild Mushroom Orzo recipe HERE.
+Want a free printable grocery list for this One Pan Chicken Orzo with Wild Mushrooms recipe?
+Get it HERE.